 To promote equality of opportunity for individuals, families, and communities

 The University of Tennessee MPH program is accredited by the Council on Education for Public Health (CEPH), which is the nationally recognized accrediting body for this discipline.
-In late June 2016, CEPH officially notified the MPH program that accreditation has been extended for seven years, which is the maximum term possible.
+In late June 2016, CEPH officially notified the MPH program that accreditation would be extended for seven years, which is the maximum term possible.

 Accreditation was first achieved in 1969 with UT’s MPH program becoming the first program outside of a school of public health to receive this recognition.
 Since 1969, the program has been successful in securing extensions of accreditation through a self-study and review process that requires approximately two years to complete.